Nagios Plugins

 plugin: /usr/lib/nagios/plugins/check_http

-Check with macros and vnode
+Check with virtual node macros

 Config